breadoliveoilsalt/jlox-compiler-in-ts/README.md

     much can I adhere to functional programming here, while still getting it done?
   - Can I hide knowledge of data structure from parser, etc., with an intermediate layer of helper methods?
+  - Consider adding cursor position of each lexeme in scanner, for better error reporting.

 ## Learnings (and how certain issues were resolved)